hjorslev/awesome-stars/README.md

 ## Rust

+- [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [AppFlowy-IO/appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [tonarino/innernet](https://github.com/tonarino/innernet) - A private network system that uses WireGuard under the hood.
 - [copy/v86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly